drufball/yosai/_drafts/threshold.md

 "Denri!"

-"You asked!"
+"You asked."

 Aki shook her head.
 "You should be nicer to him."

 "Hey, I talk to him and train with him and I'm not arguing to kill him anymore, right?
 He'll get nice Denri when he proves he deserves her.
 Besides, I thought you wanted to show me a new trick or something.
 Let's get back to that part."

-Aki made a huff a moment longer, but Denri held firm.
-Aki was excited about this new trick of hers.
-Denri knew she'd break first.
+Aki made a huff, but Denri stayed quiet.
+The young girl was too excited to hold out long.

 "Alright, alright!"
 A grin broke out across Aki's face.
-She leaned in towards Denri and lowered her voice to a whisper.
+She leaned in toward Denri and lowered her voice to a whisper.
 "Do you wanna pull a prank with me?"

 Denri looked at Aki seriously, her face dark.
 "Aki.
 You came here to pull a prank?"

 Aki sat back, caught off guard by Denri's response.
 "We don't have to!
 I just thought I could show you my new--."

 "And you let us waste all this time drawing on rocks and talking about Hattori?
 Lead with the fun stuff next time!"
-Denri clapped her hands and rubbed them together hungrily.
+Denri clapped her hands and rubbed them together.
 "What did you have in mind?
 Should I bring my chalk?"

 <br />